Adaptive chosen-ciphertext attack: Practical attacks

-With slight variations, this vulnerability still exists in many modern servers, under the new name "Return Of Bleichenbacher's Oracle Threat" (ROBOT).
+With slight variations, this vulnerability was still exploitable in many servers in 2018, under the new name "Return Of Bleichenbacher's Oracle Threat" (ROBOT).

 Preventing attacks

 In order to prevent adaptive-chosen-ciphertext attacks, it is necessary to use an encryption or encoding scheme that limits ciphertext malleability and a proof of security of the system.
 After the theoretical and foundation level development of CCA secure systems, a number of systems have been proposed in the Random Oracle model: the most common standard for RSA encryption is Optimal Asymmetric Encryption Padding (OAEP).
 Unlike improvised schemes such as the padding used in the early versions of PKCS#1, OAEP has been proven secure in the random oracle model, OAEP was incorporated into PKCS#1 as of version 2.0 published in 1998 as the now-recommended encoding scheme, with the older scheme still supported but not recommended for new applications.
 However, the golden standard for security is to show the system secure without relying on the Random Oracle idealization.